Kidnapped & Murdered,

 About the case of Muriel McKay

-Muriel McKay, the wife of Alick McKay, Deputy Chairman at News International (formally “The News of the World Organisation”) and close friend of Rupert Murdoch, became the unfortunate victim of a tragic kidnapping case in 1969.
+Muriel McKay, the wife of Alick McKay, Deputy Chairman at News International (formerly “The News of the World Organisation”) and close friend of Rupert Murdoch, became the unfortunate victim of the tragic Murdoch / McKay kidnapping case in 1969.

 Mistakenly identified as Murdoch’s wife, Anna Murdoch — Muriel McKay was kidnapped.